Topic 7: Repetition Structure

 continue statement

-A continue statement applies to while and for statements; causes the next iteration of the loop to begin immediately.
+A continue statement applies to while, do-while, and for statements; causes the next iteration of the loop to begin immediately.
 It is useful for skipping over data that should not be processed in this iteration while staying within the loop

 Example: Print number 1 to 9 except for 3